across the world

-Two examples, one where you receive payment in stock for services rendered and one where you pay in stock for services received will better illustrate what trade in crypto is all about.
+Two examples, one where you receive payment in stock for services rendered and one where you pay in stock.
+It will better illustrate what trade in crypto is all about.

-If you need a top end accounting outsourcing service company to manage your bookkeeping comprising of cash, crypto and tokens get in touch with us at Cogneesol.
+If you need a top-end accounting outsourcing service company to manage your bookkeeping comprising of cash, crypto, and tokens get in touch with us at Cogneesol.
 We have vast experience in this field and our team of accountants is well versed in accounting procedures with crypto.
-For more details, call +1-646-688-2821 or write into us at firstname.lastname@example.org.
+For more details, call +1 833-313-3143 or write to us at [email protected].